Marie Toussaint

-Marie Toussaint (born 27 May 1987 in Lille) is a French jurist and politician who was first elected as a Member of the European Parliament in 2019.
+Marie Toussaint (born 27 May 1987) is a French jurist and politician who was first elected as a Member of the European Parliament in 2019.

 Early life and education

 Born in Lille in 1987, Toussaint is the daughter of a sailor and a professor of economics in technical high school, both involved in the International Movement ATD Fourth World.
 She grew up in Bordeaux.
 After graduating, she joined Sciences Po through priority education agreements.
 She also holds a master's degree in international environmental law.

 Political career

 At the age of 18, Tousaint entered politics at Europe Ecology – The Greens and became co-secretary of the Young Ecologists in 2011.
 At the same time, she volunteered for the Yasuní-ITT Initiative, launched by Ecuadorian President Rafael Correa for the preservation of Yasuni National Park.

 In 2015, Toussaint founded Notre affaire à tous, an NGO defending a right to climate justice.
 Together with Oxfam France, Greenpeace France and the Foundation for Nature and Man, their national climate justice campaign "Affaire du siècle" was launched on 17 December 2018 to sue the state for its inaction in the fight against global warming.
 The associated petition became the most signed in France in less than a week, collecting 2 million signatories in a month.